Boiled Egg Bhurji Recipe

 Chopped eggs.

-Heat 2 tablespoon vegetable oil and 1 tablespoon butter in a pan over medium-high heat.
+Step 2: Heat 2 tablespoons of oil and 1 tablespoon of butter in a pan over medium-high heat.

 Oil and butter heating in a pan.